software-tools-books/js4ds/_en/dynamic.md

 but `map` is cleaner.)
 And note: we must return exactly one node, because this is one function call.
-FIXME: explain the curly braces immediately inside the `ul` element.
+We will look in the exercises at why the curly braces immediately inside the `<ul>` element are necessary.

 Note also that when we run this, the browser console will warn us that each list element ought to have a unique `key` property,